 Starring: Brie Larson, Samuel L. Jackson, Ben Mendelsohn, Jude Law

 Release Date: in cinemas now

 Former fighter pilot Carol Danvers (Lawson) must live up to her promise as Earths mightiest hero when her quest to remember who she was getting her caught up in an intergalactic war between warring alien races.

-Reviewing this film was always going to be difficult to do given the two rival groups that have an interest in this film either failing or succeeding, myself, on the other hand, have no strong feelings one way or the other, I just wanted it to be an enjoyable watch that just so happens to be the first Marvel film with a female lead, because of this I made the choice not to research much into the movie, so going into this film I knew only that Captain Marvel is considered to be one of the most powerful superheroes in the Marvel universe and that technically Captain Marvel is the name of the superhero in the upcoming Shazam film.
+Reviewing this film was always going to be difficult to do given the two rival groups that have an interest in this film either failing or succeeding, myself, on the other hand, have no strong feelings one way or the other, I just wanted it to be an enjoyable watch that just so happens to be the first Marvel film with a female lead, because of this I made the choice not to research much into the movie, so going into this film I knew only that Captain Marvel is considered being one of the most powerful superheroes in the Marvel universe and that technically Captain Marvel is the name of the superhero in the upcoming Shazam film.

-Firstly I must say the software used to de-age both Jackson and Gregg by 25 years is really good and apart from when you first see them on screen you forget all about the fact that they have been altered, secondly even with the CGI software the chemistry between Jackson and Lawson was the same as on Kong: Skull Island, which is good as it helped to carry the film when it went from space action adventure to buddy cop film with Danvers and Fury traveling around trying to find clues to Danvers past.
+Firstly, I must say the software used to de-age both Jackson and Gregg by 25 years is really good and apart from when you first see them on the screen you forget all about the fact that they have been altered, secondly even with the CGI software the chemistry between Jackson and Lawson was the same as on Kong: Skull Island, which is good as it helped to carry the film when it went from space action-adventure to buddy cop film with Danvers and Fury travelling around trying to find clues to Danvers past.